Trump officials praise Charlie Kirk's faith and his mark on the conservative movement

 “He’s a martyr now for America’s freedom,” Trump said in his tribute.
 “I know I speak for everyone here today when I say that none of us will ever forget Charlie.
 And neither now will history.”

-Speakers highlighted Kirk’s profound faith and his strong belief that young conservatives need to get married, build families and pass on their values to keep building their movement.
-They also repeatedly told conservative activists, sometimes in confrontational tones, that the best way to honor Kirk was doubling down on his mission to move American politics further to the right.
+Speakers highlighted Kirk’s profound faith and his strong belief that young conservatives need to get married, have children and pass on their values to keep building their movement.
+They also repeatedly told conservative activists, sometimes in forceful tones, that the best way to honor Kirk was doubling down on his mission to move American politics further to the right.

 “For Charlie, we will remember that it is better to stand on our feet defending the United States of America and defending the truth than it is to die on our knees,” Vance said.
 “My friends, for Charlie, we must remember that he is a hero to the United States of America.
 And he is a martyr for the Christian faith.”

 Kirk’s assassination at a Sept.
-10 appearance on a Utah college campus has become a singular moment for the modern-day conservative movement.
-It also has set off a fierce debate about violence, decency and free speech in an era of deep political division.
+10 appearance on a Utah college campus has set off a fierce debate about violence, decency and free speech in an era of deep political division.

 The shooting has stirred fear among some Americans that Trump is trying to harness outrage over the killing as justification to suppress the voices of his critics and political opponents.

-Those close to Kirk prayed and the floors shook from the bass of Christian rock bands as the home of the NFL’s Arizona Cardinals took on the feel of a megachurch service.
+Those close to Kirk prayed and the floors at the home of the NFL’s Arizona Cardinals shook from the bass of Christian rock bands, as the memorial started with the feel of a megachurch service before veering into something more akin to a political rally.

-“Charlie looked at politics as an on-ramp to Jesus,” said the Rev. Rob McCoy, Kirk’s pastor.

 People began lining up before dawn to secure a spot inside State Farm Stadium west of Phoenix, where Kirk’s Turning Point organization is based.
-Security was tight, similar to the Super Bowl or other high-profile event.
-The speakers delivered their tributes from behind bullet-proof glass.
+Security was tight and speakers delivered their tributes from behind bullet-proof glass.

 The 63,400-seat stadium quickly filled with people dressed in red, white and blue, as organizers suggested.